tylerthomasallen/docs/src/pages/integrations/google-analytics.md

 | uip | User’s IP Address | collected by Branch SDK | 111.111.111.111 | N
 | z | Cache buster | [unix time + random number] | 1461878903666 | N

-!!! protip "anonymous" Client ID"
+!!! protip "Anonymous Client ID"
     If for some reason Branch does not receive an advertising identifier or hardware identifier, and you do not explicitly specify a `$google_analytics_client_id`, then Branch will send `anonymous` as the Client ID (`cid`).
 This is a required field by Google Analytics.

 ## Troubleshooting